Driftwood Estate

 Driftwood Estate is an Australian winery at Wilyabrup, in the Margaret River wine region of Western Australia.
-The winder was established by Tom and Helen Galapoulos in 1989, on what had been a country retreat.
-The winery received acclaim when its first wine, a semillon produced in 1993, won a special commendation in a British competition.
+The winery was established by Tom and Helen Galapoulos in 1989, on what had been a country retreat.
+It received acclaim when its first wine, a semillon produced in 1993, won a special commendation in a British competition.
 In 2009, leading Australian wine writer James Halliday rated Driftwood Estate as one of the best wineries in the Margaret River region.